8 Ways to Manage Teams Through Change

 Listen on Podcast

-1. Communicate as early and clearly as possible
+Communicate as early and clearly as possible – the first way to manage teams through change

 When you don’t know what is going to happen, you can’t mentally prepare yourself nor plan on how you are going to adapt or learn.
 The fear of the unknown is often much worse that any resistance to specific change.
 To counter this, when there is a change coming, communicate what is happening as quickly and as clearly as possible.